Musings @musicandmeaning.com

 I am a huge fan of the album — the rendition of “These Foolish Things” (one of my favorite standards) is fantastic (I definitely prefer the one on Junior College compared to Oberlin).
 (Another of my all-time favorite renditions of the song is on Chet Baker’s The Italian Sessions from 1962.)

 A few months ago, I found a video of the 1959 quartet (Brubeck, Desmond, Morello and Eugene Wright) performing “These Foolish Things” at the University of Rome.
 It has a somewhat similar feel to the arrangement on Junior College but is unique in its own right, and — as the notes from YouTube user ilbofilms say — there’s a really interesting bass solo from Wright.
 (Remember, Wright didn’t play on Junior College — Norm Bates was on bass.)
 I’d love to have it as a separate recording.
+[Update, January 2024: The official Dave Brubeck YouTube channel now has this video, so I’ve updated the outdated link for the second time.
+Thanks to Peggy back in August 2008 for pointing out that the original YT link (when this post first went up) no longer worked.]

 (Alternate link in case you can’t watch it from this page.)